wp-plugins/wp-admin-protection/readme.txt

 1. Upload `wp-admin-protection.php` and `recaptchalib.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Go to menu Users
+4. Find your admin user and click edit
+5. On administrator's detailed page, you will see `Security Access Options` and configure the access settings
+6. If you need full version, please visit https://www.siteguarding.com/en/wordpress-admin-protection

 == Frequently Asked Questions ==

+= What is the difference between Free and Paid =

+The difference only in the limits.
+E.g. in free version the maximum `secret key` is 4 symbols, full version doesnt have this limitation.
+Complete list of the limits you can see here https://www.siteguarding.com/en/wordpress-admin-protection

+= Do you provide support for free version =

+Yes.

 == Screenshots ==